manangulati9/conversa/README.md

 - User profiles: Enhance the user experience by adding customizable user profiles.
 - Group chat: Enable users to create and participate in group chats.

 I encourage you to contribute to Conversa by submitting bug reports, feature requests, or pull requests.
-Together, I can make Conversa an even better chat app!

 ## License